Saturday, March 26, 2022

 Diego was standing at the accessible entrance waiting for us when we arrived at the museum.
 I introduced Trish to Diego.
 I could see her stern demeanor soften as she shook his hand.
 Diego introduced his friend, our tour guide, to us.

-I loved La casa Azul with its vibrant colorful kitchen.
+I loved La Casa Azul with its vibrant colorful kitchen.
 The rooms were left as they were when Frida Kahlo lived there.
-I definitely felt her presence
+I definitely felt her presence.

 My favorite area was the courtyard and garden.
 I imagine Frida sitting in the garden alone enjoying the quiet while her beloved monkeys and birds keep her company.
 I imagined her entertaining guests in the courtyard.
 Enjoying relaxed conversation in the same way Diego, Trish, and I were doing now.